shahraizali/awesome-django/README.md

 * [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar/) - A configurable set of panels that display various debug information about the current request/response.
 * [django-devserver](https://github.com/dcramer/django-devserver/) - A drop in replacement for Django's built-in runserver command.
+* [django-querycount](https://github.com/bradmontgomery/django-querycount/) - Middleware that Prints the number of DB queries to the runserver console.

 ## Fields